houen/www.houen.net/_pages/work-guide.md

 - Customer support
 - Onboarding of new developers

 These are all small at first, but add up over time.
 The real killer is the code complexity.
 The time needed to build new features does not grow linearly.
-For every feature you add you are increasing the cost of building new features in the future.
+For every feature you add you are increasing the cost of:

+- Building new features in the future.
+- Maintaining existing features.

 Every time you decide to add a feature you are choosing to not add a future feature.
-You can throw more people at it, but more people will also increase the overhead of collaboration and management.
+You can throw more engineers at it, but this will also increase the overhead of collaboration and management.
 With enough people, you will at some point need to split into multiple services.
 This adds an amazing amount of overhead.
+For more on this, see [The mythical man-month](#books).

+And the above is only considering the engineering cost.
+It gets worse when we looks at the big picture:

+#### How much does a feature cost?
+Of course this varies.
+But we can try to get a feel for it by looking at the people involved.
+For each feature, the company will be paying:

+- The Product Owner for designing the feature
+- The product team for discussing the feature
+- The development team for discussing the feature
+- The assigned engineers for building the feature
+- QA or the assigned engineers for testing the feature
+- The Product Owner for evaluating and signing off on the development work.
+- The product team for discussing how the finished feature works and performs
+- The customer support team for supporting the feature
+- The development team for fixing bugs related to the feature
+- The development team for *incorporating the feature code into all new development work*.

+There are a *lot* of people involved in building each feature!
+And this is how it looks like in most medium-to-large software companies following Agile principles.

 > Every time you decide to add a feature you are choosing to not add a future feature.